List of College Football Playoff games

 The following is a list of College Football Playoff games.
-For the 2014–15 through 2023–24 seasons, the semifinals rotate between the Rose, Sugar, Cotton, Orange, Fiesta, and Peach Bowls, with each hosting a semifinal every third year.
+For the 2014–15 through 2023–24 seasons, the semifinals rotated between the Rose, Sugar, Cotton, Orange, Fiesta, and Peach bowls, with each hosting a semifinal every third year.
 A standalone National Championship game is held roughly a week later.

-Beginning in the 2024–25 season, the Playoff will expand to twelve teams, with four rounds.
-The first round will be played on campus sites, the quarterfinals and semifinals rotating among the same six Bowl games, along with the standalone National Championship game.
+Beginning in the 2024–25 season, the Playoff expanded to twelve teams, with four rounds.
+The first round is played on campus sites, the quarterfinals and semifinals rotate among the same six Bowl games, along with the standalone National Championship game.